radical-cybertools/radical.owms/docs/source/tutorial/part1.rst

 if you pass your config files to other users, or if you push them into a code repository.

 ..
-You may have noted that we set a TROY **strategy** plugin, to the value ``basic_late_binding``:  that is the point where we want to look deeper into Troy's internals in the next tutorial section :ref:`chapter_tutorial_02`.
+You may have noted that we set a RADICAL-OWMS **strategy** plugin, to the value ``basic_late_binding``:  that is the point where we want to look deeper into RADICAL-OWMS's internals in the next tutorial section :ref:`chapter_tutorial_02`.

-We will look deeper into Troy's internals in the next tutorial section :ref:`chapter_tutorial_02`.
+We will look deeper into RADICAL-OWMS's internals in the next tutorial section :ref:`chapter_tutorial_02`.